miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ### Signature Creation

-The signature input of LTV-JWS MUST be constructed using the same method as the JWS Signing Input defined in RFC 7515.
+The signature input of LTV-JWS MUST be constructed using the same method as the JWS Signing Input defined in {{!RFC7515}}.

 The signature input is constructed by concatenating BASE64URL-encoded elements in the following order using the period "." character.